Ready to start driving an EV but not sure where to start?

 Tip 5: Decide on your personal charging needs

-After learning more about your range needs, you can determine if you need a higher-powered charger in your home or not.
+You can charge your car by plugging into a standard outlet.
+However, after learning more about your range needs, you may determine that you need a higher-powered charger in your home.
 If you decide that you want to level up, spend some time learning about installation costs, electricity rates, and the different types of chargers available for residential homes.

 Tip 6: Determine your budget and learn about financial incentives for EV purchases